jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Salamander.md

 RacialMods: +4 Craft (armorsmithing, blacksmithing, and weaponsmithing)
 Languages: Common, Ignan
 SQ:
+SpecialAbilities:
+  Heat (Ex): >
-SpecialAbilities: Heat (Ex) A salamander generates so much heat that its mere touch deals an additional 1d6 points of fire damage.
+    A salamander generates so much heat that its mere touch deals an additional 1d6 points of fire damage.
 A salamander's metallic weapons also conduct this heat.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: